 The Puca or the Pooka is an Irish mythological creature that is said to bring good or bad fortune.

-They have the ability to shapeshift and take different animal forms or even human forms.
-They are generally very nice creatures and love chatting with humans and offering advice.
-Most people would not want to encounter a Puca, though, because you never know what kind of fortune it might bring you.
+They can shapeshift and take different animal forms or even human forms.
+They are generally very lovely creatures and love chatting with humans and offering advice.
+Most people would not want to encounter a Puca because you never know what kind of fortune it might bring you.

 Even though they are shapeshifting creatures that like to take the form of whatever other creatures might benefit them, they usually keep one feature of their original shape constant: their big golden eyes.
 Since golden eyes are rare among animals and humans, it is the only way to recognise a Puca.

 Pucas are said to live in rural Ireland, just like leprechauns.
-However, since they do like to interact with humans, they usually visit small villages and strike up conversations with people who sit alone, away from crowds.
+Since they like to interact with humans, they usually visit small villages and strike up conversations with people who sit alone, away from crowds.

 The Merrows

 The Merrows are the Irish counterpart of a mermaid.
 Merrows are half-fish sea creatures from the waist down and half-human from the waist up.
 Unlike how most folktales portray mermaids, Merrows are thought to be kind, loving and benevolent.
-They are capable of feeling real emotions towards humans, and the female merrows often end up falling in love with human men.
+They can feel real emotions towards humans, and the female merrows often fall in love with human men.

 Male merrows or merrow-men also exist, but while female merrows are gorgeous looking with flowing green hair, merrow men are believed to be very ugly with pig-like eyes.
-According to the Irish legends, merrows can be found on the coastline of Ireland.
+According to Irish legends, merrows can be found on Ireland’s coastline.

 The Fear Gorta

 During the 1840s, Ireland went through a horrible period called the Great Famine.
 At that time, the myth of the Fear Gorta emerged.
-He is believed to be an extremely thin and famished-looking old man who emerged from a batch of dry and hungry grass.
+He is considered an extremely thin and famished-looking old man who emerged from a dry and hungry grass batch.
 He sits on the streets and in places where there are lots of people asking for food.
-If you do answer his begging and offer him food in a time when food is scarce, he brings you great fortune and luck.
+If you answer his begging and offer him food when food is scarce, he brings you great fortune and luck.
 However, if you ignore him and do not offer him any food, he curses you and brings you bad fortune till the day you die.

 Many people believe that Fear Gorta is the precursor of famines.
-However, he is still not considered a bad or harmful creature since all he does is ask for food.
+However, he is still not considered a destructive or harmful creature since he only asks for food.

 The Scary and Terrifying Creatures